Alright y'all. I promised to share my story. So, here it goes.

 I was raised Christian.
 My mother converted to Christianity when I was 5 or 6, and she didn't just convert, she converted to full blown Jesus-movement Benny Hinn following Protestant Christian.
 She would drive me around picking up random people up from the street, telling them about Jesus and then dropping them off with a church tract and shocked look on their face.
 While that might not really be my style, she was what legends are made of.

 She passed away 5 years ago.
 5 years ago my whole life changed, but prior to that, I wasn't exactly the golden child.
 Growing up, my parents divorced and had a pretty volatile relationship.
-We moved a lot and though I was a strong Christian who didn't sip a drop of alcohol, that all went to shit when I left home for college in 2004.
+We moved a lot and though I was a strong Christian who didn't sip a drop of alcohol, that all went on the backburner when I left home for college in 2004.

 Those of you familiar with this school understand what the next four years of my life looked like...I took my first shot and a year later could be found at a house party doing handle pulls and prancing around Isla Vista half naked on a mission to meet my Thursday night fella to dance the night away with.
 I was pretty lost, confused, and depressed in my attempt to deal with every resentful emotion I carried for the hostility I witnessed growing up.
 That didn't work, let me tell you.
 I did, however, meet a lot of amazing people at UCSB, many of whom I'm still friends with.
 Most of them will tell you I was no angel.
 Most of them will also tell you that after college I went to some 'weird missions thing' in England, where no one really knew what I was doing.